mrclay/minify/docs/UserGuide.wiki.md

 To combine multiple files, separate the paths given to "f" with commas.

-Let's say you have CSS files at these URLs:
+Let's say you have JS files at these URLs:

 * http://example.com/scripts/library-1.5.js
 * http://example.com/scripts/site.js